Keep your texts visible

 As an email marketer, you know that email is only part of the job.
 There's a whole world of responsibilities tied to the role: compliance, mobile optimization, analyzing results, and A/B testing (oh, so much A/B testing).
 It's no wonder some email marketers may be hesitant to take on SMS marketing, too; they feel they already have enough on their plate.

 While SMS has its own best practices, regulations, and metrics, it also has much more in common with email than meets the eye.
-In fact, email marketers who are taking on SMS are finding that it’s a great complementary channel to what they’re already doing.
+And now, with the emergence of RCS (Rich Communication Services), the toolkit available to today's email marketer has expanded further still.
+In fact, marketers who are taking on SMS—and evolving into RCS—are finding that all three complement each other in ways that are hard to replicate with any one channel alone.

-SMS is a customer lifecycle channel, just like email.
-From acquisition to retention, the goals and strategies of each channel are similar.
-And from a messaging standpoint, email and SMS are often singing a similar tune.
+SMS and RCS are both customer lifecycle channels, just like email.
+From acquisition to retention, the goals and strategies across all three are closely aligned.
+And from a messaging standpoint, email, SMS, and RCS are often singing a similar tune—just in different registers.

-Done right, using email and SMS together can help you deliver better customer experiences, offer consistent messaging and branding, and communicate with audiences where they’re most likely to respond.
+Done right, using email, SMS, and RCS together can help you deliver better customer experiences, offer consistent messaging and branding, and communicate with audiences where and how they're most likely to respond.

 Marketers that have aligned their email and SMS channels are the ones who are future-proofing their roles in a rapidly-changing world.
 They're equipped to provide their customers with a direct, streamlined, and holistic communication strategy that places their customer's experience front and center.
 They're also driving over 10x more revenue than they did with email alone.

-If you’ve been tasked with—or are curious about—taking on SMS marketing, this guide is for you.
-You’ll walk away with an understanding of how you can succeed in both channels and make yourself an even more multifaceted marketer.
+If you've been tasked with—or are curious about—taking on SMS and RCS marketing, this guide is for you.
+You'll walk away with an understanding of how you can succeed across all three channels and make yourself an even more multifaceted marketer.

 Benefits of SMS and email marketing